-To register your interest please email Sarah Kearney – providing a short statement on what you would like to discuss.
+To register your interest please email Isobel Bloomfield – providing a short statement on what you would like to discuss.
 We look forwards to meeting you!

 Please note: due to the high number of requests we receive, the response time to your initial enquiry may be two to four weeks.
 There may then be a waiting list for advisories with some members of our team.
 Thank you for your patience

 Brighton Digital Festival

 We are actively involved in Brighton Digital Festival - a month long celebration of digital culture that takes place each Autumn.